MwirigiBrianBob21/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Corrected the model name to singular for class Toy.

 - Update the number of likes for a toy

   - How I debugged:

+  1. Created a custom routes for handling likes off of frontend.
+  2. Created the 'increment_likes' controller action
+  3. Render json data for updated toy

 - Donate a toy to Goodwill (and delete it from our database)